Cash: Motives of cash holding

+In practice, there may be a combination of such motives, with the precautionary motive of preserving value and anonymous payment being decisive.
+Due to its unique characteristics, there is no perfect substitute for cash.
+Demonetisation or capital control can destabilize the economy if electronic means of payment are not readily available (e.g. 2016 Indian banknote demonetisation).

 Cash in circulation

 Cash in circulation is characterized by strong seasonal fluctuations.
 Wage and salary payment dates, tax payment dates or holidays lead to statistically perceptible increases in cash in circulation, for which the credit institutions are preparing.
 Since cash holdings at banks do not earn interest and can also lead to security problems (bank robbery), banks usually only hold very small amounts of cash.
 They are therefore forced to involve the central bank in times of higher cash requirements.
 Therefore, the cash in circulation only remains unchanged if the banks hand over cash from their own cash holdings to their bank customers or take cash deposits from their customers into their own holdings.

 The ratio of the cash in circulation in relation to the gross domestic product (cash to GDP ratio) is a good indicator of cash usage and payment behavior in an economy.
 In countries like the United States, increased use of debit and credit cards is increasing the amount of cash in circulation at a slower rate than in countries with a high amount of cash payments.
 In 2018, it ranged from 1.3% (in Sweden) to more than 21% (in Japan), 10.5% in Switzerland and 10.7% in the eurozone.

 Since around 2018, exacerbated by the COVID-19 pandemic, cash in circulation in the eurozone has increased significantly while the share of cash payments (i.e. transactions) has decreased, known as the paradox of banknotes.
 Analyzes show that private households are increasingly keeping cash as a precaution against crises and that negative interest rates also play a role.
-This effect is also observed in many other currency areas, e.g. in the USA and Japan.
+This effect is also observed in many other currency areas, e.g. in the United States and Japan.

 Banknote tracking

-Theoretically, it is possible to track cash usage by capturing the unique serial numbers on the banknotes during transactions.
-To do this, the serial numbers would have to be recorded personally for all withdrawals from automated teller machines (ATM) and for each payment transaction at a retail checkout, including change.
-In practice, such comprehensive tracking requires a high level of technical effort and generates immense amounts of data.
-It would combine the disadvantages of payment methods, the somewhat cumbersome nature of cash from the offline world and the lack of anonymity of electronic money from the online world.
-In addition, in most countries, personal tracking of payment transactions is not permitted for the reasons of information privacy.
+In most jurisdictions, banknotes are not routinely tracked by serial number.
 There are the following exceptions in cash applications: